Caucasian Albanian (Unicode block)

 Caucasian Albanian is a Unicode block containing characters used by the Caucasian Albanian peoples of Azerbaijan and Dagestan for writing Northeast Caucasian languages.

+Typefaces supporting this script include such as Arian AMU[hy], Noto Sans Caucasian Albanian and Unifont Upper.
+Recent versions of Windows also support Calibri and Microsoft Sans Serif.

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Caucasian Albanian block: